Short answer

 Now: Phase 1

-Testnet: TEE validators, EVM, ZK-STARK, Bitcoin anchoring
+Testnet: TEE validators, EVM, AES-256-GCM encryption, Bitcoin anchoring

 Observable at explorer.aeredium.io now.